 What Is Your Legacy to First Presbyterian Church?

-We are currently launching an effort to have a more intentional legacy giving program.
+We have launched an effort to have a more intentional legacy giving program.
 If you would like to know more, please contact Suzanne Coleman.
-As we discuss this new program with you we will emphasize the benefits accruing to our Church’s mission, and to each of us, through various planned giving methods.
-For the next several Sundays we will include information about bequests through planned giving.
+As we discuss this program with you, we will emphasize the benefits accruing to our Church’s mission, and to each of us, through various planned giving methods.
+Ways to make a ‘Planned Gift’ are outlined below.

 HOW TO MAKE A PLANNED GIFT